tikv/copr-test/README.md

     from tb2;
     ```

-## How to run it in local environment?
+## How to run a test case in your local environment?

-Because of the `copr-test` is the integration test for TiKV Coprocessor, so there is a minimal requirement if you want
+As the integration test for TiKV Coprocessor, `copr-test` requires a minimal requirement to run
-run the integration test in your local environment.
+run in your local environment.

-### Minimal requirement components
+### Minimal requirements per component

 - PD: [PD](https://github.com/pingcap/pd) is the abbreviation for Placement Driver.
 It is used to manage and schedule the TiKV cluster.

     1. Make sure ​Go​ (version 1.12) is installed.
-    2. Use `make` to build the PD (the binary will be placed in the `bin` directory).
+    2. Use `make` to build PD (the binary will be placed in the `bin` directory).

 - TiKV: [Building and setting up a development workspace](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md#building-and-setting-up-a-development-workspace)
 - TiDB: [Building TiDB on a local OS/shell environment](https://github.com/pingcap/community/blob/master/CONTRIBUTING.md#building-tidb-on-a-local-osshell-environment)

-The `copr-test` integration test will retrieve the source code of the TiDB master branch automatically (but you can specify the
+The `copr-test` integration test retrieves the source code of the TiDB master branch automatically, but you can also
-TiDB source code path by `$tidb_src_dir` instead of using remote latest TiDB source code), so you should only prepare
+specify a local path by using `$tidb_src_dir`.
+This  means you should only prepare
 the build environment for it.
 The binaries of TiKV and PD should be provided by environment variables (`$pd_bin` and `$tikv_bin`).

 ### Example guide